Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Findings

 \subsubsection{{Semantic objects are stylistically important}}

 Each artist has semantic elements they always draw, or conversely never do, the presence and absence of which become an essential part of their style over time.
 Many participants prompted the models to generate subjects they generally never draw, and therefore absent from the dataset.
 In such instances, the model struggled to generate output that was interesting to them.

 As this illustrator explains: \begin{quote} \textit{ [P1]: “ Zoo with animals and circus...
-I think if someone asked me to do a zoo I would literally convulse and say No. I don't think I could do it. it's gonna be so crazy, I don't even know what [the model] is going to come out with.” } \end{quote}

-The result of the prompt “a zoo and a circus” generated an output considered an outlier compared to the more successful ones that participants generated.
-She considered the result very unsuccessful and joked that she too would actually be unsuccessful at drawing animals: \begin{quote} \textit{ [P1]: “But it's so funny.
+I think if someone asked me to do a zoo I would literally convulse and say No. I don't think I could do it. it's gonna be so crazy, I don't even know what [the model] is going to come out with.” } \end{quote} [P1] expresses here the difficulty of picturing her style, including the semantic elements of animals.
+Thus the result of the prompt “a zoo and a circus” generated an output considered an outlier compared to the more accurate copies that participants generated (Figure \ref{fig:image4}).
+She considered the result not to be representative of her style and joked that she too would actually be bad at drawing animals: \begin{quote} \textit{ [P1]: “But it's so funny.
 I don't have any animals that [the model] was like ‘but I know what an animal looks like, how would [P1] draw one?’ and I would draw an animal like really scary just like this.[laughs].” } \end{quote}

 Looking at the output of her model, another illustrator explains why semantic content and aesthetic choices are completely inseparable in “conveying her style”: \begin{quote} \textit{ [P2]: “I feel like to properly copy someone's style, the subject of the content of illustration has to change.
 I remember we had to do self-portraits once for our exhibition at school, and I drew myself holding myself in my hands.
 And of course, it didn't really fit the format because everyone else had a face.
-[But] I don't like to just draw face, I don't know how to convey style in just the face.” } \end{quote} Semantic elements therefore contribute to style as a whole, rather than be separate from it.
+[But] I don't like to just draw face, I don't know how to convey style in just the face.” } \end{quote} As [P2] expresses here, even within such a semantically normative genre as the self-portrait, what made her style hers was the alteration of the "subject of the content of the illustration" alongside the aesthetic aspect of it.